Dec. 04, 2019 / Updated by Bessie Shaw to Windows Driver Solutions

 How do I disable the driver signature enforcement in Windows 10?
-The driver signature enforcement error screen can’t be cleared…… If you are going to turn off the driver signature enforcement feature on your 64 bit or 32 bit Windows 10, Windows 8.1, Windows 8, Windows 7, Windows XP or Windows Vista, you are in the right place.
-This post will tell you what it is, how to disable driver signature enforcement, how to enable it if needed and what should you do to enable all installed drivers work properly.
+The driver signature enforcement error screen can’t be cleared… If you are going to turn off the driver signature enforcement feature on your 64 bit or 32 bit Windows 10, Windows 8.1, Windows 8, Windows 7, Windows XP or Windows Vista, you are in the right place.
+This post will tell you what it is, how to disable driver signature enforcement, how to enable it if needed and what should you do to enable all installed drivers work properly, also applied to Windows 10 Creators Update or Fall Creators Update 1709.

 When you install drivers on your computer (from manufacturers, OEM, Windows Update or 3th-party driver download software, etc.), some of the drivers can work properly, while some may not.
 The working driver must be the signed driver that includes a digital signature, and the digital signature is an electronic security mark that can indicate the publisher for the driver, as well as all related information if someone has changed the original contents of the drive package.
 All drivers and system files must be digitally verified by Microsoft, and Windows won’t run the unsigned drivers on both 32-bit or 64-bit system.
 This is the "driver signature enforcement".